Yayaka/Amorphos/README.md

 # Yayaka Protocol

-Yayaka Protocol is a yet another protocol for highly distributed social blogging.
+Yayaka Protocol is a yet another protocol for highly distributed social blogging and more.
 It enables each instances not to have to implement all functions of distributed social blogging.

 Yayaka Protocol is inspired by [HVDSGM (ja)](https://hakabahitoyo.wordpress.com/2017/05/22/hvdsgm/).